Ahmed-M-AbuHajjar/students-dashboard/README.md

    npm install
    ```

+   The backend server will start, and you can access the APIs at `https://anywarebackend.onrender.com`.
+   review the APIs doc.pdf to view how to use the endpoints

 3. **Start the Backend Server:**
    ```bash
    npm start
    ```

-   The backend server will start, and you can access the APIs at `https://anywarebackend.onrender.com`.

 ### Project Features

 - **Authentication**: Users can log in without credentials, and only logged-in users can access the dashboard.
 - **Responsive Design**: The application is designed to work seamlessly across various devices and screen sizes.
-- **Reusable Components**: Utilize reusable components to maintain consistency and improve maintainability.
+- **Reusable Components**: Utilized reusable components to maintain consistency and improve maintainability.
 - **Material UI Styling**: Consistent styling is achieved using Material UI components.
 - **Internationalization Support**: The application is prepared for future translation using i10n concepts and packages.
-- **Testing**: Extensive unit and integration tests ensure the reliability of the codebase.
+- **Testing**: Extensive unit and integration tests were used to ensure the reliability of the codebase.
-- **Customization**: Developers have the freedom to customize colors and fonts according to their preferences.
 - **Backend APIs**: CRUD operations are supported for announcements and quizzes through backend web services.

 ---